 The faculty Committee on Instruction of Columbia College reviews Columbia College degree requirements and curricular matters each year.
 This Bulletin reflects all faculty recommendations and curricular changes in its annual publication.

-Columbia College policy requires students to fulfill the general degree requirements that are stated in the Bulletin of the first year of their matriculation at Columbia College.
+Columbia College policy requires students to fulfill the general degree requirements (i.e., all degree requirements besides the major or concentration) that are stated in the Bulletin of the first year of their matriculation at Columbia College, and to fulfill the major or concentration requirements that are stated in the Bulletin at the time that students declare their major or concentration (typically in the second year of study).